 Kubernetes deployments and services offer life cycle management for long-running processes and reliable, persistent access to applications, even when underlying containers need to be restarted or the implementations themselves change.
 By extracting the responsibility of monitoring and maintaining service health out of the container, you can leverage the platform’s tools for managing healthy workloads.

 In order for Kubernetes to manage containers properly, it has to understand whether the applications running within containers are healthy and capable of performing work.
-To enable this, containers can implement liveness probes: network endpoints or commands that can be used to report application health.
+To enable this, containers can implement liveness probes: that is, network endpoints or commands that can be used to report application health.
 Kubernetes will periodically check defined liveness probes to determine if the container is operating as expected.
 If the container does not respond appropriately, Kubernetes restarts the container in an attempt to reestablish functionality.

 Kubernetes also provides readiness probes, a similar construct.
 Rather than indicating whether the application within a container is healthy, readiness probes determine whether the application is ready to receive traffic.
 This can be useful when a containerized application has an initialization routine that must complete before it is ready to receive connections.
 Kubernetes uses readiness probes to determine whether to add a pod to or remove a pod from a service.